Path Ranking with Attention to Type Hierarchies: Related Work

 \subsection{Attention}

-Attention was first introduced in \cite{ntm} for machine translation.
-The attention mechanism helps the encoder-decoder model to condition generation of translated words on different parts of the original sentence.
+Attention was first introduced in \cite{ntm} for machine translation, where it was used to enable the encoder-decoder model to condition generation of translated words to different parts of the original sentence.
 Later, cross-modality attention was shown to be effective at image captioning \cite{xu2015show} and speech recognition \cite{chan2015listen}.
-Our approach uses attention to focus on contextually important information from multiple paths much like the above methods.
-In addition, we use attention in an original way to efficiently discover the correct levels of abstraction for entities from a large search space.
+Our approach uses attention to focus on contextually important information from multiple paths, much like the above methods.
+More importantly, we use attention in a novel way to efficiently discover the correct levels of abstraction for entities from a large search space.